 The same general advice applies to many other questions such as who will be appointed as your Personal Representative (the executor), do you wish to be buried or cremated, who is responsible for paying any taxes that occur as a result of your death and what happens to debt that survives you.
 Therefore, it’s best to clearly specify your intentions in a written Last Will &Testament.

-Another extremely important question to consider that many often overlook, is who will manage your care and/or your financial matters should you become disabled.
+Another extremely important question to consider that many often overlook is who will manage your care and/or your financial matters should you become disabled.
 It’s probably safe to say that you do not want these decisions made by a distant relative or a stranger appointed by the state.
-Married or not, everyone needs an Advance Health Care Directive and Power of Attorney to ensure all personal decisions are handled in the manner of your choosing.

 Furthermore, if you are divorced or widowed, it’s vital to make certain beneficiary designations on your insurance as well as ensure all accounts are updated to show information is in accordance with your current wishes.